thenumbernine/Tensor/README.md

 - `::ExpandAllIndexes<>` = Produce a type with all storage replaced with expanded storage.
 	Expanded storage being a `_vec`-of-`_vec`-of...-`_vec`'s with nesting equal to the desired tensor rank.
 	Equivalent to `T::ExpandIthIndex<0>::...::ExpandIthIndex<T::rank-1>`.
 Also equivalent to an equivalent tensor with no storage optimizations, i.e. `_tensori<Scalar, dim1, ..., dimN>`.
+- `::RemoveIthNestedStorage<i>` = Produce a tuple of storage types but with the i'th element removed.
+- `::RemoveIthNesting<i>` = Produce a tensor but with the i'th nesting removed.
+- `::RemoveIthIndexStorage<i>` = Produce a tuple of storage types but with the i'th index expanded and i'th index storage removed.
 - `::RemoveIthIndex<i>` = Removes the i'th index.
 First expands the storage at that index, so that any rank-2's will turn into `_vec`s.
 Then removes it.
 - `::RemoveIndex<i1, i2, ...>` = Removes all the indexes, `i1` ..., from the tensor.
 - `ReplaceWithZero<T>` = Returns a type with matching rank and dimensions, but all nestings are zeroes.
 The result is fully-expanded so the nesting count matches the rank.